footballhead/vampyr-utils/Con2PNG.md

 Each of `R`, `G`, and `B` is a number between 0 and 255.

-`menu-palette.png` and `game-palette.png` are provided as sample palette definition files.
-Between those two palette definition files, all images in the _Vampyr_ directory can be properly turned into bitmaps.
+Sample palette definition files can be found in the `palette` directory, in the root of the project.

 Example
 -------

 ```
-java blackforestprogramming.vampyrutils.Con2PNG ITEM.001 25 25 menu-palette.txt ITEM.001.png
+java -jar Con2PNG.jar ITEM.001 25 25 menu-palette.txt ITEM.001.png
 ```

 The above example uses the palette definition from `menu-palette.txt` to turn `ITEM.001`, a 25x25 px image used on one of the credits screens, into `ITEM.001.png`.

-`ITEM.001` can be found in the game directory.
+`ITEM.001` can be found in the _Vampyr_ game directory.